viniciusm2001/dl-from-yt/readme.md

 ### Downloading videos

-To download videos you need to use the DFY function "videos", you can either pass an array containing all the videos urls, or, pass a json already containing all the videos info.
+To download videos you need to use the DFY function "videos".

+You can either pass an array containing all the videos urls, or, pass a json already containing all the videos info to it.
 Lets see the two approaches.

 #### Using only the urls